HandyStudy/cloud_sptheme/docs/cloud_theme.rst

   which will make the section default to being collapsed under html, with a "show section" toggle link to the right of the title.

+* You can mark tables with ``.. rst-class:: html-plain-table`` to remove separating lines between rows.

 * It adds some addtional css classes to the base sphinx layout, allowing more options for custom styling.